jinritv/Streamer-match-makers/README.md

 To reset the quiz, refresh the page.

-# Project Structure
-I tried to keep the structure as simple as possible, so that anyone who wants to learn can follow along easier.
-Our Node server doesn't use any view engine, we are only displaying the static html file with the css and js.
-For now this is the simplest way, until, or if, we need to add something more.

-* **/admin** : this folder contains various custom admin scripts you can run to manipulate data.
-* **/backend** : this folder contains the code that will run server-side
-* **/db** : this folder contains DB-related code.
-* **/models** : this folder has auto-generated Sequelize model files.
-You wouldn't need to touch this folder unless there is change in DB schema. /models/README.md has information about how to re-generate models in schema change
-* **/node_modules** : this folder is automatically filled when you run `npm install`, don't worry about it.
-* **/public** : this folder contains our website files (html, css, and js) for all of our client-side activities.
-* **/util** : some common utility functions used in other modules.
-* **/validation** : data validation between business logic and data access layer
-* **app.js** : the 'base' module that will run our server.
-Here we define the endpoints and serve the static pages
-* **package.json** : this outlines our project and contains information such as the name and what other modules we need.
-When we run `npm install`, it reads the package names from the "dependancies" section and installs them for us.
-It also gets updated if we install any packages using `npm install package-name`.
-Don't worry about this file.
-* **package-lock.json** : automatically generated, don't worry about it.
-* **.env** : This file needs to be created so we can connect to the database hosted on heroku.
-It should never be commited to github.

 # Authors

 Contributors please add your name to this readme in the Authors section